Camborne Science and International Academy: Leadership

 The school operates two separate Student Leadership Team systems, one for the VIth Form exclusively (The VIth Form Committee), and a Student Voice, representing the school as a whole.
 The two work together in many aspects of their duties that crossover between the Sixth Form and main school.

 The VIth Form committee is led by a team of four students, all of which gain membership of the 'Student Voice'.

 The 'Student Voice' is led by the student body, with an elected Chairperson, Vice Chairperson, Secretary and Treasurer.

 Each Form Group elects two representatives, one of each gender.
 They then represent their form on a Year Council.
 Each Year Council in turn votes in two representatives for the Whole School Council, or the 'Student Voice'.

 Full councils meet on a fortnightly basis and discuss a range of subjects from the uniform to use of the school budget.
 They also hold representation on various local bodies such as the Cornwall Youth Forum and the CPR Regeneration Forum.
 To date two students have been members of the United Kingdom Youth Parliament, representing the West Cornwall constituency.

 Controversies

 Camborne Internal School and Science Academy has received criticism from local and national news outlets regarding its strict punishments for "minor" wrongdoings.
 Alleged incidents include a child punished for 'yawning' and pupils receiving detentions for taking off a blazer during the June 2023 heatwave (the UK experienced its warmest June since records began in 1884) and not having a clear pencil case, according to parents.
 The school as also been accused of falsifying documents and lying to parents about joining the Athena Learning Trust.

+In July 2026, The Athena Learning Trust announced that it was working with the Department for Education to identify alternative trusts to their schools could be transfer to.
+This follows the announcement in May that Athena's CEO, Ben Parnell, would be stepping down.